mjj29/apama-configuration-plugin/README.md

 # apama-configuration-plugin
 Apama EPL plugin to expose configuration items to EPL

+## Supported Apama version

+This works with Apama 10.3 or later

 ## Building the plugin

 To build the plugin you just need to copy ConfigurationPlugin.py to `$APAMA_WORK/lib` (Linux) `%APAMA_WORK%\lib` (Windows) and eventdefinitions/ConfigurationPlugin.mon to `$APAMA_WORK/monitors` (Linux) `%APAMA_WORK%\monitors` (Windows)